Wednesday, July 08, 2020

 Event Sponsor: Blue Ridge Chapter

 Come join the Blue Ridge Chapter for a summer tour of the Daniel Boone Native Gardens and lots of good info on growing native plants in your own home landscape!
-This outdoors program will take place on July 8 at the Daniel Boone Native Gardens at 651 Horn in the West Drive.
+Due to safety concerns associated with the recent surge in Covid-19 cases in North Carolina, we will not be meeting in person at the Gardens this year but instead will be holding a virtual tour on Zoom and have a number of experts on call to answer your native plant gardening questions.
+You are welcome to join from your home or walk the Gardens on your own and zoom in from your cell phone while walking around.
+The Gardens are located at at 651 Horn in the West Drive.
 Bring your walking shoes and dress for the weather!

 About the Daniel Boone Native Gardens: